Vishu1197/docking-predictor/README.md

 ## ⚠️ Disclaimer

 **Predictions are computational estimates.** DockPred approximates a computed docking score from molecular descriptors using statistical/ML models trained on historical data.
-It does **not** perform molecular docking, does not simulate a binding pose, and has only moderate, quantified correlation with experimental affinity data (see [Prediction Accuracy](#-prediction-accuracy)).
-It should **not** replace molecular docking, molecular dynamics simulation, or experimental validation (SPR, ITC, enzymatic assays, co-crystallography, etc.) in any decision with real consequences.
+It was developed as a high-throughput virtual screening and prioritization tool for bioinformatics and cheminformatics workflows, enabling researchers to rapidly compare large libraries of small molecules (e.g., compounds retrieved from PubChem or other chemical databases) and identify the most promising candidates for a protein target before undertaking computationally intensive docking studies.
+It does **not** perform molecular docking, does not simulate a binding pose, and has only moderate, quantified correlation with experimental affinity data (see [Prediction Accuracy](#-prediction-accuracy))..
+It should not replace molecular docking, molecular dynamics simulation, or experimental validation (SPR, ITC, enzymatic assays, co-crystallography, etc.) in any decision with real consequences.
 Use it as a fast pre-filter or ranking aid, and confirm anything important with the appropriate physics-based or experimental method.

 ---